 - ¾ cup packed brown sugar

-- 1⅓ cup self-raising flour If using ordinary flour, add 1 teaspoon baking powder and ½ teaspoon baking soda (bicarbonate of soda)
+- 1⅓ cup self-raising flour If using all-purpose or plain flour, add 1 teaspoon baking powder and ½ teaspoon baking soda (bicarbonate of soda)

 - ¼ teaspoon ground nutmeg freshly ground if possible